-Connect medical residents to providers currently providing perinatal behavioral health care.
+Connect medical residents to clinicians currently providing perinatal behavioral health care to become trained on managing patients with perinatal behavioral health concerns, when possible.

 Offer an easy-to-access specialty behavioral health referral list for providers to conduct a warm handoff at discharge.